Our customers have been hired by:

 James Hildreth, PMP, RN

-There's your best resume heading example.
+There's your best resume headers example.
 Now let's look at why it works and how to do it right.

 How to Head a Resume